mmanueljoe/Csharpbasics/README.md

 # Csharpbasics
-This Repository Contains The Csharp Basic commands
+This Repository Contains the basics of C#